 Absences should be called in daily before 8:45AM.
 Please call L-T # 528-2519 press # 1 and leave a clear message including name of child, grade, and reason for absence.
 Please leave details of illness: It is recommended that students stay home at least 24 hours after they are free of fever (100 F or greater) or signs of a fever, without the use of fever reducing medication.
 A written note is still required upon return to school.

-Please call me with any questions or concerns & keep me informed of any upcoming surgery or changes in health or medication status.
+Please call the health office with any questions or concerns & keep me informed of any upcoming surgery or changes in health or medication status.

 Here’s to a healthy year at LT!